4gatepylon/GoPoker/README.md

 - Add backups to server in case of process failure, potentially in case of server failure too
 - Add forking potentially and other optimization/parallelism for high availability
 - Document well, consider some ascii pictures
+- Add smarter logging (i.e. to files in a specific structure)